+Figure 3: Report Sheet

 Use of DMVitals Tool

 Recommendations Report

 The recommendations report is designed for distribution to researchers (see Figure 4 for an example).
 It begins with general information on DM and the goals of the report.
 The DMVitals report sheet provides the rest of the information that goes in the report.
 The sustainability index chart includes their data management maturity “grade.”
 The chart is copied and pasted from the report sheet.
 The action statements are grouped into implementation phases (Phase 1: short-term; Phase 2: long-term; and Phase 3: future).